mstksg/inCode/copy/entries/trie.md

 If we think of `TrieF k v a` as "one layer" of a `Trie k v`, then `TrieF k v A -> A` describes how to fold up one layer of our `Trie k v` into our final result value (here, of type `A`).
 Remember that a `TrieF k v A` contains a `Maybe v` and a `Map k A`.
-The `A` (the values of the map) contains the result of folding up all of the original subtries along each key; it's the "results so far".
+The `A` we are given (as the values of the given map) are the results of folding up all of the original subtries along each key;
+it's the "results so far".

 And then we can use `cata` to "fold" our value along the algebra: